morsisko/XiaomiMiCube/README.md

 A library that allows you to connect ESP32 with Xiaomi Rubiks Cube over BLE

 # Connecting
+Before using this library, make sure you use the newest version of BLE library.

 Firstly you need to make your cube discoverable, to do so turn any of its faces.
 Your cube should make a beep.

 To find your device you may use `CubeFinder`